leo123nunes/javascript_dropboxclone/README.md

 npm run start
 ```

-* The app win run at http://localhost:3000/
+* The app will run on http://localhost:3000/

 ## Author